lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Jelsafan0** _(23-Sep-18 03:32 PM)_

 > She sighs heavily, and looks at the tubes and needles attached to her skin.
-She doesn’t feel as though they’re necessary, anymore.
+She doesn't feel as though they're necessary, anymore.

 **Deyner** _(23-Sep-18 03:32 PM)_